AlexandroRP99/e-Callisto_Py_RX-888_MK_II/README.md

 # e-Callisto_Py_RX-888_MK_II
 This project provides system to use the SDR RX-888 MK II as a receiver for the e-CALLISTO network.

+NOTE: the file to evaluate the noise figure of the device is still missing.